Batch process simulation, file first

 Visible distillation train

 Reflux's default showpiece workflow now rebuilds a multi-column Aspen Plus train in the foreground, step by step.
-It starts from verified PSE/LAP24 chemistry, clears the flowsheet, places three RadFrac columns, connects feed, recycle, product, pump, and letdown valve paths, then runs and saves a reusable backup case.
+It starts from a verified seed chemistry case, clears the flowsheet, places three RadFrac columns, connects feed, recycle, product, pump, and letdown valve paths, then runs and saves a reusable backup case.

 This is still a deterministic demo path, but it is much closer to the product shape Reflux is aiming at: an engineer can watch native simulator work happen, inspect the transcript, and review the produced case instead of trusting a hidden script.